chokevin8/chokevin8.github.io/_posts/2023-09-10-stable-diffusion-part4.md

 can be as close to a Gaussian as possible so that the generative process is accurate and generates a good image quality.

 However, in this Markovian sampling process called DDPM (short for Denoising Diffusion Probabilistic Models), the $$T$$ timesteps have to be performed sequentially, meaning sampling speed is extremely slow, especially compared to fast sampling speeds of predecessors such as GANs.
-The above sampling algorithm is the DDPM sampling algorithm, which will be explained first, but then we will also mention a new, non-Markovian sampling process called DDIM (short for Denoising Diffusion Implicit Models) that is able to accelerate sampling speeds. **Note that the authors of the
+The forward $$T$$ steps and the reverse sampling $$T$$ steps have to be equal, as we are reversing the forward process.
+The above Markovian sampling algorithm is the DDPM sampling algorithm, which will be explained first, but then we will also mention a new, non-Markovian sampling process called DDIM (short for Denoising Diffusion Implicit Models) that is able to accelerate sampling speeds. **Note that the authors of the
 LDM paper utilized DDIM because of this exact reason.**